unixorn/awesome-zsh-plugins/README.md

 - [zredis-cmd](https://github.com/z-shell/zredis-cmd) - Utilizes variable sharing done by [zredis](https://github.com/zdharma-continuum/zredis) plugin to implement remote command execution.
 - [zredis](https://github.com/zdharma-continuum/zredis) - Adds [Redis](https://redis.io/) database support, with `database_key` <-> `shell_variable` binding.
 Supports all data types.
 - [zservice-py3http](https://github.com/z-shell/zservice-py3http) - Serve a given directory with Python 3's http server from the standard library.
-- [zsh-cycle-jobs](https://github.com/aemonge/zsh-cycle-jobs) - The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to cycle through background jobs using a single keyboard shortcut.
-This plugin is particularly useful for developers and system administrators who frequently work with multiple background processes.
 - [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand) - Expands regular aliases, global aliases and incorrect spellings and phrases with the spacebar key.
 Native expansions such as globs, command/process substitution, `=command expansion`, history expansion and `$parameters` are also expanded by default but can be turned off.
 - [zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Automates ZSH + [oh-my-zsh](https://ohmyz.sh/) installation into development containers.
 Works with Alpine, Ubuntu, Debian, CentOS or Amazon Linux.
 - [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in `vim`.